 One might worry that protecting the environment because of its beauty will provide limited environmental protection given that many environments and natural objects are not aesthetically positive.
 Mosquito-infested swamps, the endless prairie, and vampire bats do not seem likely candidates for protection based on their beauty.
-In "Evaluating Nature Aesthetically" (1998, 121), Stan Godlovitch offers (though he does not endorse) this thought: "Just as there are rotten violinists, so there must be pathetic creeks; just as there is pulp fiction, so there must be junk species; just as there are forgettable meals, so there must be inconsequential forests."
-Allan Holland (2004, 35) has suggested that nature is as filled with the aesthetically deficient as with the aesthetically meritorious, claiming that "the mundane, the miserable and the monotonous . . . are to be found in nature in equal measure" as the dramatic, spectacular and beautiful.
+In "Evaluating Nature Aesthetically," Stan Godlovitch offers (though he does not endorse) this thought: "Just as there are rotten violinists, so there must be pathetic creeks; just as there is pulp fiction, so there must be junk species; just as there are forgettable meals, so there must be inconsequential forests" (1998, 121).
+Allan Holland has suggested that nature is as filled with the aesthetically deficient as with the aesthetically meritorious, claiming that "the mundane, the miserable and the monotonous . . . are to be found in nature in equal measure" (2004, 35) as the dramatic, spectacular and beautiful.
 According to this criticism, aesthetic merit has limited use in environmental protection because, as T.J.
-Diffey (1993, 48) put it: "There is much in nature that, in spite of a sentimental temptation to deny it, is not beautiful."
+Diffey puts it in "Natural Beauty without Metaphysics": "There is much in nature that, in spite of a sentimental temptation to deny it, is not beautiful" (1993, 48).